Pungyeon/clean-go-article/proposal.md

 ```

 #### Returning Other Values

+// TODO: this section must be refactored.
+It's awful

 This section isn't going dive tremendously into the idea of returning values and how to ensure clean code in doing so.
 However, it's a topic will act as a nice lead-up to the next section of this article.
 As mentioned many times before, a big part of the *why* of writing clean code, is to ensure readability.
 Readability is obviously something that is somewhat subjective, however, despite this the following seems to be indisputable.
 In order to maximize readability, the code we write, should look similar, if the functionality is similar.
 This makes it easy to identify the functionality of functions and thereby enabling developers to read / skim code efficiently.

 Take a look at the ending result from [Cleaning Functions](#Cleaning_Functions).
 These smaller functions all look and behave the same, in turn, making them very easily parseable.